lopezdsr/sql-query/sqlref/sql_reference.template.md

 ### Describe Table
 <!--include-svg src="./svgfiles/describeTables.svg" target="./diagrams/describeTables.svg" alt="syntax diagram for show tables" layout="@break@" -->

-Return the column names, data types and comments of a table definition.
+Return the schema (column names, data types and comments) of a table definition.
 An error is returned if the table does not exist.

 ```sql
 -- returns detailed information about the customer table